Table of Contents

 - Only one person is capable of performing the work, such as when a supplier owns a copyright or a licence;

 - The nature of the work is such that it would not be in the public interest to solicit bids (for example, requirements dealing with national security, such as some military projects).

 What is an Advance Contract Award Notice (ACAN)?

-An ACAN is a public notice published on the Tenders minisite for a minimum of 15 calendar days, indicating to the supplier community that a department or agency intends to award a contract for goods, services or construction to a pre-qualified supplier believed to be the only one capable of performing the work, that way enabling other suppliers during the publishing period to signal their interest in bidding by submitting a statement of capabilities.
+An ACAN is a public notice published on GETS for a minimum of 15 calendar days, indicating to the supplier community that a department or agency intends to award a contract for goods, services or construction to a pre-qualified supplier believed to be the only one capable of performing the work, that way enabling other suppliers during the publishing period to signal their interest in bidding by submitting a statement of capabilities.
 If no other supplier submits a statement of capabilities that meets the requirements set out in the ACAN, the contracting officer may then proceed with awarding the contract to the pre-qualified supplier.

 If one or more suppliers meet the requirements, the contracting officer will then use the competitive process.